shayyxi/Week3-FinalProject/README.md

 # Peer-graded Assignment: Getting and Cleaning Data Course Project

-This repository is the submission of "Getting and Cleaning Data" course by Muhammad Shahzaib Siddiqui.
+This repository is the submission of the final project of "Getting and Cleaning Data" course by Muhammad Shahzaib Siddiqui.
 It contains the instructions on the working of the script.

 **Dataset source:** https://bit.ly/1mEvWTG